Non-vestibular Causes of Dizziness and Imbalance

 - Anemia secondary to gastrointestinal (GI) bleeding

 GI bleeding is a sign of a problem in the digestive tract.
 Complications can cause anemia.
 Symptoms include light-headedness and fainting.
 GI bleeding suggests a serious medical condition.
-Get immediate medical help - call 911 or go to the nearest hospital emergency department.
+Get immediate medical help - call 911 or other emergency services right away.

 - Celiac disease

 About 25% of people with celiac disease have damage to the nerves that control involuntary body functions (this is called autonomic neuropathy).
 Celiac disease may disrupt regulation of blood pressure and heart rate, leading to episodic vertigo and fainting.

 CVS is characterized by intermittent episodes of severe vomiting that have no apparent cause.
 People with CVS may be dizzy during a vomiting episode.